pattonsgirl/CEG2350/Labs/Lab02/LabTemplate.md

 5. `chmod -R ug+w share`
     - Means:

-## Part 3 Answers

-For each, write the command used or answer the question posed.

-1.
-2.
-3.
-4.
-5.
-6.
-7.
-8.

 ## Part 4 Answers

-For each, write the command used or answer the question posed.

-1.
-2.
-3.
-4.
-5.
-6.
+1. Command to create new user:
+2. Path to user's home directory:
+3. Evaluate if `ubuntu` can add files to user's home directory:
+4. Command to switch to user:
+5. Command(s) to go to user's home directory:
+6. Evaluate if user can add files to user's home directory:
+7. Command to switch to `ubuntu`:
+8. Command to return to `ubuntu` home directory:

 ## Part 5 Answers